Giuseppe Crespi: Crespi and the genre style

-Crespi is best known today as one of the main proponents of baroque genre painting in Italy.
+Crespi is best known today as one of the main proponents of Baroque genre painting in Italy.
 Italians, until the 17th century, had paid little attention to such themes, concentrating mainly on grander images from religion, mythology, and history, as well as portraiture of the mighty.
-In this they differed from Northern Europeans, specifically Dutch painters, who had a strong tradition in the depiction of everyday activities.
-There were exceptions: the Bolognese Baroque titan of fresco, Annibale Carracci, had painted pastoral landscapes, and depictions of homely tradespeople such as butchers.
+In this, they differed from Northern Europeans, specifically Dutch painters, who had a strong tradition in the depiction of everyday activities.
+There were exceptions: the Bolognese Baroque titan of fresco, Annibale Carracci, had painted pastoral landscapes and depictions of homely tradespeople, such as butchers.
 Before him, Bartolomeo Passerotti and the Cremonese Vincenzo Campi had dallied in genre subjects.
 In this tradition, Crespi also followed the precedents set forth by the Bamboccianti, mainly Dutch genre painters active in Rome.
 Subsequently, this tradition would also be upheld by Piazzetta, Pietro Longhi, Giacomo Ceruti and Giandomenico Tiepolo to name a few.

 He painted many kitchen scenes and other domestic subjects.
 The painting of The Flea (1709–10) depicts a young woman readying for sleep and supposedly grooming for a nagging pest on her person.
-The environs are squalid—nearby are a vase with a few flowers and a cheap bead necklace dangling on the wall—but she is sheltered in a tender womb of light.
-She is not a Botticellian beauty, but a mortal, her lapdog asleep on the bed-sheets.
+The environs are squalid—nearby is a vase with a few flowers and a cheap bead necklace dangling on the wall—but she is sheltered in a tender womb of light.
+She is not a Botticellian beauty, but a mortal, her lapdog asleep on the bedsheets.

-In another genre scene, Crespi captures the anger of a woman at a man publicly urinating on wall, with a picaresque cat also objecting to the man's indiscretion.
+In another genre scene, Crespi captures the anger of a woman at a man publicly urinating on a wall, with a picaresque cat also objecting to the man's indiscretion.